You’ve decided that you need to invest in Google Ads, formerly known as Google Adwords, to get your business in front of more people.

 This article aims to answer those questions and more.

-Strap yourself in for a full guide to Google Adwords Management, and the KPIs that matter.
+Strap yourself in for a deep dive into Google AdWords Management, CTR and the KPIs that matter.

-From CTR benchmarks through to benchmarks related to ad spend, it’s hard to pick the right ones.
+From CTR benchmarks to benchmarks related to ad spend, it’s hard to pick the right ones.

 Let’s cover how each of these benchmarks apply to different industries.